Organized Cowardice: Putting the Pol in Poltroon

 [Seneca On Leisure 3.3 argues the non-wisdom of DR's

-resistance to bending to the force of threats from enemies of truth and free
+resistance to bending with the force of threats from enemies of truth and free

 intellectual discourse: if a rulership “is too corrupt to be helped